 The growth of autonomy

-Although all adults are presumed to be competent to make decisions on their own behalf, practically speaking this assumption is reversed for children.
+Although all adults are presumed to have the capacity to make decisions on their own behalf, practically speaking this assumption is reversed for children and young people under the age of 16.
 The ethical challenge is being able to identify when a concern for children’s welfare needs to start giving way to a respect for their choices.

 Consent for under 18s

-A young person of any age can give valid consent to treatment or examination provided he or she is considered competent to make the decision.
-At the age of 16 there is a presumption that the patient is competent to give valid consent.
-Where the child or young person lacks capacity, a person – or a local authority – with parental responsibility can give consent on the patient’s behalf.
+A young person of any age can give valid consent to treatment or examination provided they are considered competent to make the decision (this is often referred to as being ‘Gillick competent’).
+At the age of 16, as with adult patients, there is a presumption that the patient has the capacity to give valid consent.
+Where the child or young person under the age of 16 lacks competence, or a young person aged 16 or 17 lacks capacity, a person – or a local authority – with parental responsibility can give consent on the patient’s behalf.
 As discussed below, a decision by a child or young person to refuse treatment can in some circumstances be overridden.

 Parental responsibility

 Parental responsibility is a legal concept relating to the authority to make decisions on behalf of children.
-Not all biological parents have parental responsibility.
-In relation to children born after 1 December 2003, both of a child’s biological parents have parental responsibility if they are registered on a child’s birth certificate.
+Mothers automatically have parental responsibility but not all biological fathers do.
+A child’s biological father has parental responsibility if they are registered on the child’s birth certificate or are married or in a civil partnership with the mother.

 If there's an emergency

-In an emergency, if the child cannot give consent and nobody with parental responsibility is available, legal and ethical treatment that is necessary to preserve the life, health or wellbeing of the child can be given.
+In an emergency, if the child or young person cannot give consent and nobody with parental responsibility is available, legally and ethically treatment that is necessary to preserve their life, health, or wellbeing can be given.
 An emergency can probably best be described as a situation where the requirement to provide treatment is so pressing that there is not time to seek alternative sources of consent.

 What the law says